 Follow the guidance contained in ISO/IEC TR 24772-1:2019 clause 6.60.5.

-Avoid external termination of threads concurrent entities except as an extreme measure, such as the termination of the program, and consider using interthread or interprocess communication mechanisms to instruct another thread or process to terminate itself.
+Avoid external termination of concurrent entities except as an extreme measure, such as the termination of the program.

-externally
+Use inter-thread or inter-process communication mechanisms to instruct another thread or process to terminate itself.

-Ensure that all shared resources locked by the thread or process are released in an exception handler and/or in a finally block.
+Ensure that all shared resources locked by the thread or process are released upon termination, for example, in an exception handler and/or in a finally block.

-Design the code to be fail-safe in the presence of terminating processes or threads.
+Design the code to be fail-safe in the presence of terminating processes, threads or tasks.

-Consider using Process.terminate() only on processes that never use shared resources and ensure that the termination is fail-safe and ends the process gracefully.

-Ensure that no thread is waiting on daemon threads to complete since these threads are always running.
+Do not call join() on a daemon thread.

 6.61 Concurrency - data access [CGX]

 6.61.1 Applicability to language

 The vulnerability as documented in ISO/IEC TR 24772-1:2019 clause 6.61 applies to Python.
 The traditional accesses to shared data, and the locking and unlocking of locks that protect shared data are as described in ISO/IEC TR 24772-1:2019 clause 6.61.

+Threading model

+Threads and events can share memory, and care is required to coordinate the update and consumption of such memory.
+This is not restricted to “global” data since nesting of threads will effectively make all variables of the outermost thread ’shared’.

+Some Python interpreters use a Global Interpreter Lock (GIL) which ensures that only a single bytecode is executed at a time.
+This may guarantee that access to primitive data objects are serialized, but does not guarantee serialization of data access between threads or asyncio tasks in general.

 When using multiple threads, if certain events need to occur sequentially, putting these events into the same thread guarantees sequential access, reduces the need for locks and minimizes the chance for data corruption and race conditions.